BytesBender/certwatcher-templates/README.md

 </p>

 <p align="center">
-This repository contains the templates for the Certwatcher project, a tool used to capture and track phishing sites.
+This repository contains the templates for the Certwatcher project.
 </p>

-The templates are written in YAML and provide an easy way to customize and configure the Certwatcher tool.
-By using these templates, security professionals and researchers can effectively monitor and detect suspicious activity on the web, helping to prevent phishing attacks and protect sensitive information.
-This repository is an essential resource for those looking to use Certwatcher in their work and stay ahead of the latest threats in the digital world.*
+The Certwatcher tool provides templates that can be written in YAML and allow for easy customization and configuration.
+These templates can be used to catch tokens, API keys, and secret keys, as well as to detect specific patterns in digital certificates, making it a valuable tool for monitoring and detecting suspicious activity on the web.
+This repository is an essential resource for security professionals and researchers who want to use Certwatcher in their work and stay ahead of the latest threats in the digital world.